rtmigo/jsontree_dart/README.md

 main() {
   final response = JsonMap();

-  // We are forced to convert each parameter to a JsonNode.
+  // we are forced to convert each parameter to a JsonNode.
 And the correctness
   // of the parameters is checked even before compilation: the IDE will warn you
   // about an incorrect parameter addToResponse(response, "status", "OK".jsonNode);
   addToResponse(response, "time", DateTime.now().millisecondsSinceEpoch.jsonNode);

-  // No errors, as it should be
+  // no errors, as it should be
   print(response.toJsonCode());
 }
 ```